In this article, I’m sharing my personal recommendations for the best slip-on motorcycle exhausts, drawing from my hands-on experience.

-Two Brothers’ S1R is our top pick for sportbikes, with its impressive build and incredible sound.
-Harley riders will love the Vance & Hines 3” Round Twin Slash’s beefy acoustics.
-And finally, if you need an exhaust for your custom bike build, Emgo’s universally compatible offering provides a budget-friendly option.
+When it comes to sportbikes, the Two Brothers’ S1R takes the cake for me, thanks to its remarkable build and astonishing sound.
+As a Harley rider myself, I’ve fallen in love with the Vance & Hines 3” Round Twin Slash and its beefy acoustics.
+And for those of you working on a custom bike build, I’ve found that Emgo’s universally compatible exhaust is a solid, budget-friendly option.

-We have been in the business of testing and reviewing motorcycle accessories for over a decade.
-So rest assured that we can help you make the best buying decision for motorcycle slip-on exhausts.
+Having been hands-on with testing and reviewing motorcycle accessories for over a decade, I’m confident in my ability to guide you to the best buying decision for motorcycle slip-on exhausts.

 More Slip On Exhaust Guides

 Best Sportbike Slip-on Exhaust

 Two Brothers S1R Slip-On Exhaust

 TBR’s decades of racing experience shine through in this sportbike slip-on exhaust design, and I’ve felt it firsthand.
 The construction is some of the most premium I’ve ever encountered, and the performance is on par.
 As for the sound quality?
 It’s through the roof, and I simply can’t get enough of it!